How To Get Traffic To Your Website Without Social Media

 It’s no secret that social media is a powerful tool for marketing.

 However, what if you don’t have the time or resources to use social media?
 Or, what if you hate it?
-In this article, we will explore ten ways to get traffic to your website without social media.
+In this article, we will explore eleven ways to get traffic to your website without social media.

 But First …